Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model: Hadronic tensor and longitudinal structure function

 In this section, we present numerical results for the hadronic tensor and the longitudinal structure function in the (1+1)-dimensional Schwinger model.
 The computation involves three main steps: (i) preparing the hadronic state $\ket{h}$, (ii) evaluating the current-current correlators $\Pi^{\mu\nu}(t, x)$, and (iii) obtaining $W^{\mu\nu}$ and $F_L$ via Fourier transforms.
 These steps provide a first-principles determination of DIS observables using quantum simulation.
 We first show results for both the quantum circuit (QC) using \texttt{Qiskit}~\cite{qiskit2024} and tensor network (TN) simulations using \texttt{ITensor}~\cite{ITensor:2022} compared with exact diagonalization (ED) for a small amount of qubits ($N=12$).
 Then we present final results using tensor network up to $N=120$ qubits.

 The first major task is the preparation of the hadronic state $\ket{h}$.
 In this work, we treat the first excited state in the charge-neutral ($Q_{\rm tot}=0$) sector as the hadron.
 The total charge operator $Q_{\rm tot}$ is defined as $Q_{\rm tot}=\sum_n Q_n$, with the local charge $Q_n$ defined in Eq.~\eqref{e.Q}.
+While identifying the first excited charge-neutral state with a ``hadron'' is a significant simplification relative to QCD, as DIS probes bound states with rich internal partonic structure, this state is the lowest-lying confined meson and the natural choice within the Schwinger model.
+The current--current correlator evaluated in this state encodes real dynamical information about the confined spectrum, such as how the state responds to a local electromagnetic perturbation as a function of energy and momentum transfer.
 On quantum computers, there exist several algorithms to prepare states with fixed quantum numbers.
 One approach is to work with a Hamiltonian projected onto the $Q_{\rm tot}=0$ sector, which simplifies the problem~\cite{Ikeda:2024rzv}; this strategy is employed in our quantum-circuit simulations.
 Alternatively, variational methods such as the Hamiltonian variational ansatz~\cite{Wiersema:2020ipa} or variational quantum deflation~\cite{Higgott:2018doo,Chandani:2024xza} have been demonstrated in previous studies~\cite{Qian:2021jxp,LiTianyin:2021kcs,Li:2022lyt,LiTianyin:2024nod}.
 However, these methods typically require a substantial number of gate operations, making them challenging for current quantum hardware.